heuwlwenmcconick439/metal-flash-attention-plus/README.md

 Add the `-Xswiftc -Ounchecked` option through <b>Project</b> > your project's name > <b>Build Settings</b> > <b>Swift Compiler - Code Generation</b> > <b>Optimization Level</b>.
 The second column of the table lists your project's name.
 Click <b>Other</b> in the dropdown and type `-Ounchecked` in the panel that appears.
 Next, add this repository as a Swift package dependency.
 Look through some of the tests under `Tests/FlashAttention`.
 Copy the raw source code for one of these tests into your project.
 Invoke the test from the function in the previous paragraph.
 Examine what it displays on the console.

-To modify the Metal code generation (e.g. add multi-head or mask support), copy the raw Swift code into your Xcode project.
+To modify the Metal code generation (e.g. add multi-head support or customize masking patterns), copy the raw Swift code into your Xcode project.
 Either use `git clone` in a separate folder, or download the raw files on GitHub as a ZIP.
 There is also a way to link to your fork of `metal-flash-attention` and autosave your changes to the cloud, but this is more difficult to set up.
 Remove the Swift package dependency from the previous paragraph.
 Re-run the test of your choosing.
 Does it compile and display something in the console?

 ### Editing Source Code